Lacrymology/states/denyhosts/doc/pillar.rst

 Specifies the period of time between failed login attempts that.
 When exceeded will result in the failed count for this host to be reset to 0.
-This value applies for all valid users (those within/ etc/passwd) with the exception of root
+This value applies for all valid users (those within/ etc/passwd) with the exception of root.

 denyhosts:reset_root
 ~~~~~~~~~~~~~~~~~~~~

 Specifies the period of time between failed login attempts that.
 When exceeded will result in the failed count for this host to be reset to 0.
-This value applies for root user
+This value applies for root user.

 denyhosts:reset_restricted
 ~~~~~~~~~~~~~~~~~~~~~~~~~~